mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/3-hello-world.md

 Cool!
 Now that you have the setup to toy around with, we can take a closer look at what Armory actually is, and what you can do with it.

 P.S.
 Now, you can delete `showDemoScreen` in .java file and `HelloWorld` rule in .drl file, while we used it only as a demonstration, and we'll not be needing them anymore.
+Let's dig in!